 Hop the 45-minute BC Ferries service from Port McNeil for one of the region's best days out.
 Located on Cormorant Island and radiating from the ferry dock along easily strolled waterfront boardwalks, Alert Bay's bright-painted shacks and houses-on-piles are highly photogenic – even the ones that are crumbling into the briny.

 Built as a one-shack telegraph station, this charming destination has since expanded into one of the north's main visitor lures.
 Its pioneer-outpost feel is enhanced by the dozens of brightly painted wooden buildings perched around the marina on stilts.
-Be aware that it can get very crowded in summer.
+Be aware that it can get very crowded with summer day-trippers.

 Cape Scott Provincial Park

 It's more than 550km from Victoria to the nature-hugging trailhead of this remote park on the island's crenulated northern tip.
 This should be your number one destination if you really want to experience the raw, ravishing beauty of BC, especially its unkempt shorelines, breeze-licked rainforests and stunning sandy bays animated with tumbling waves and beady-eyed seabirds.